programming-kkw/cpp-important-programs/CONTRIBUTING.md

 ## 1. Creating an Issue

-If you find a bug or have a feature request, please create an issue first.
+If you find a bug or have to add a new program, please create an issue first.
 This will allow us to discuss the changes and make sure that we are all on the same page before any work is done.

 To create an issue, follow the steps below: